GSA/open-gsa-redesign/_apidocs/sam-getList-Contracts-api.md

 Revealed data includes contracts that were either funded or awarded by a Civilian Subtier, as well as contracts funded and awarded by DoD, provided the Date Signed is at least 90 days prior to today's date.
 Unrevealed data consists of all revealed contracts, plus DoD contracts that were funded and awarded with a Date Signed less than 90 days prior to today.
 Additionally, the UEI and Name for the Immediate Parent and Domestic Parent of the Awardee is included in the Unrevealed API response and excluded from the Revealed API response.

-## Key Features of the getList Contracts API
+## Key Features of the Contract Awards API

 - It offers several optional search parameters, filtering by sections, AND (&), OR (~), NOT (!) conditions, null searches, and a free text search q to obtain the desired data.
 - It returns synchronous responses.